PritamChakrabortyShuvo/Linux/07_SettingUp-UFW-Firewall-on-Ubuntu.md

 ```bash
     sudo ufw enable
 ```
-This command activates the firewall based on the default policies.
+This command **activates the firewall** based on the default policies.
 ### 3. Setting Default Policies
-Before adding specific rules it's a good practice to set the default policies.
+Before adding specific rules it's a **good practice to set the default policies**.
 #### 1. To deny all incoming traffic and allow all outgoing traffic
 ```bash
     sudo ufw default deny incoming